Southern California Attorneys Defend Your Rights Against Parental Estrangement or Alienation

 In San Diego County, Family Court therapists are available who specialize in working with families when a child does not want contact with one parent.
 We will recommend to you which therapists we believe are effective for you and your Family Court.
 It should be noted that parental interference or estrangement is not the same as “Parental Alienation Syndrome,” an invalid legal concept and an invalid psychological concept.

 Consult with our Carlsbad CA attorneys about protecting your children from parental alienation or estrangement

-To learn what you can do if the other parent is attempting to disrupt your relationship with your children, call Silverman & Silverman, Attorneys at Law, at 760-512-3251 or contact us online to schedule your free, initial phone consultation.
+To learn what you can do if the other parent is attempting to disrupt your relationship with your children, call Silverman Family Law, APC, at 760-512-3251 or contact us online to schedule your free, initial phone consultation.
 Sunday appointments are available.

 Silverman Family Law, APC, located in Carlsbad, California, serves clients in and around Carlsbad, San Diego, Oceanside, Vista, Escondido, Del Mar, Solana Beach, Rancho Santa Fe, Encinitas, La Jolla, Mira Mesa, Poway, Rancho Bernardo, San Marcos and all North County San Diego.